gianninou/PondPi/README.md

 ## Installation

+The git folder was copied into the `/home/pi/PondPi` folder.

+A virtual env should be created : `python -m venv /home/pi/PondPi/pondpi-venv`

 A virtual env could be created befor in order to have a clean environment for the application.
 Then install the requirements with `pip install -r requirements.txt`

 ## Usage